 The human territories of Phlan are nestled behind a strong stockade of stone quarried from the ruins and trees lumbered from the Quivering Forest.
-A substantial city-guard patrols the openings in the walls at all hours, always ready to repel any attacks by the old city’s evil inhabitants.
+A substantial contingent of Red Plume mercenaries from Hillsfar patrols the openings in the walls at all hours, always ready to repel any attacks by the old city’s evil inhabitants.

 Much of Phlan’s ruined greatness can be found in the Old City.
 The main sights include: the forgotten riches of the wealthy old noble’s houses; Podol Plaza, the center of the old trading district; and the Old Temple, now dedicated to the dark god Iyachtu Xvim.
 Valjevo Castle has been refortified and is being used as a headquarters for one faction leader or another.